Understanding place-based practices.

 Integrated Systems Shifts

-When integrated, these shifts will support you to embed hapū and iwi-led aspirations, grow collaborative projects, facilitate more effective, evidence-based decision making and remove bureaucratic barriers.
+If you want to form better relationships with community and explore more authentic and effective ways to do so, this is a good place to start.
+When integrated, these shifts will support you to embed local, hapū and iwi-led aspirations, grow collaborative projects, facilitate more effective decision making and remove bureaucratic barriers.
 They will enable a better recognition – and utilisation of – capabilities and resources that exist in communities.

 Devolve funding and power to